steve1029/IES/README.md

 * Python
 * Nvidia toolkits
 * SSH Login without password
+* Python libraries
+    * Matplotlib, Scipy, Numpy, Cupy, hypy, mpi4py
     * pharminv:
         * A package for analyzing the dominant frequency component for a given signal.
 The band structure of the photonic crystal can be obtained.

 ## Installation
 Please see `INSTALL.md` for installation.